emilyem1/LHL-Midterm-Programmer.com/README.md

-# "Programmer" - Buy/Sell Listings Site
+# "Programmer.com" - Buy/Sell Listings Site

-Programmer is a full stack web application built with Node and Express that connects buyers and sellers of tech-services and skills.
+Programmer.com is a full stack web application built with Node and Express that connects buyers and sellers of tech-services and skills.

 ## Features